-Chief Executive & Principal
+Bill Jones Deputy Chief Executive & Principal of Leeds City College

 Introduction

 This handbook is designed to provide you with a range of information relevant to your Honours programme.
 We endeavour to ensure that the information is as accurate and up-to-date as possible.
 Statements of policy are made in good faith and are an honest attempt to describe current practices.
 However, the final arbiter of policy and procedure are the Academic Regulations which can be found on our website and on the VLE.